svrooij/node-sonos-ts/README.md

 sonosDevice.Previous() // Go to previous song
 sonosDevice.Stop() // Stop playback
 sonosDevice.SeekPosition('0:02:01') // Change position in track.
-sonosDevice.SeekTrack(5) // Just to other track in the queue.
+sonosDevice.SeekTrack(5) // Jump to other track in the queue.
 // Added functionality
 sonosDevice.PlayNotification(new PlayNotificationOptions(....)) // Play a single url and revert back to playlist/radiostream. sonosDevice.JoinGroup('Office') // Join a group by other device name.